OfficeDev/office-scripts-docs/docs/develop/use-json.md

 ```

 > [!TIP]
 > If you know the structure of the JSON, you can create your own interface to make getting specific properties easier.
 You can replace the JSON-to-array conversion steps with type-safe references.
-The following code snippet shows those steps (now commented out) replaced by calls that use a new `EventRow` interface.
+The following code snippet shows those steps (now commented out) replaced by calls that use a new `ActionRow` interface.
 Note that this makes the `convertJsonToRow` function no longer necessary.
 >
 > ```typescript
 >   // const tableValues = jsonData.map(row => convertJsonToRow(row));
 >   // newTable.addRows(-1, tableValues);
 >   // }
 >
->      const eventRows: EventRow[] = jsonData as EventRow[];
+>      const actionRows: ActionRow[] = jsonData as ActionRow[];
 >      // Add each object in the array of JSON objects to the table.
->      const tableValues = eventRows.map(row => [row.Event, row.N, row.Percent]);
+>      const tableValues = actionRows.map(row => [row.Action, row.N, row.Percent]);
 >      newTable.addRows(-1, tableValues);
 >    }
 >
->    interface EventRow {
+>    interface ActionRow {
->      Event: string;
+>      Action: string;
 >      N: number;
 >      Percent: number;
 >    }